meteor/galaxy-docs/content/deploy-troubleshooting.md

 Check these items if you're having trouble with uptime, performance or deployment.
 - Your Meteor version.
 More current versions may resolve issues found in older Meteor versions.
 While the reverse is rare and generally shouldn't happen, if you're recently upgraded Meteor versions and start having difficulties, consider reverting to your last Meteor version.
 - Your container's memory and CPU usage.
 If your app is running out of memory, you may need to switch to a larger container, use more containers, or refactor your app to use less memory.
 In the short term, the only guaranteed solution is to use enough Galaxy resources to handle all your app's memory needs.
 - Your app's logs.
-While 'All' shows all errors, consider breaking it down by tab.
+While 'All' shows all output, consider breaking it down by tab.
 If your app is running and struggling before failing, check the 'App' tab.
 If your app fails when Galaxy tries to build it into a container image, check the 'Service' tab.
 Note that both can happen simultaneously: the earlier version of your app may be throwing errors, while the recent version created to fix the problem may have a code issue preventing deployment.
 In that case, 'Service' will be more helpful.
 - Check <a href="http://github.com/meteor/meteor/issues/">GitHub</a> to see if any related Meteor issue lists workarounds or solutions.
 - Consider running more than 1 container, or 3 containers to qualify for high-availability status.
 If you run one container, that makes the machine your container is running on a single point of failure.
 In the event of a hardware problem, your app will be down until Galaxy starts it up again on a new machine.
 - <a href="mailto:support@meteor.com">Write in</a> to support.
 To minimize the back-and-forth, please send in the name of the affected app, the conditions that trigger the issue (confirmed or suspected), steps to reproduce, and relevant logs.
 Try to resolve errors listed in the logs before writing in.